openvinotoolkit/openvino/docs/install_guides/installing-openvino-yocto.md

 oe-pkgdata-util list-pkgs | grep openvino
 ```

-If the image was built successfully, it will return the list of packages as below:
+If the image build is successful, it will return the list of packages as below:
 ```sh
 openvino-inference-engine
 openvino-inference-engine-dbg